Dash renders web applications as a “single-page app”. When using dcc.Link

 In this example, the callback display_page

 receives the current pathname (the last part of the URL) of the page.
-The callback simply displays the pathname
+The

-on page but it could use the pathname
+on page, but it could use the pathname

 to display different content.